openmc-dev/openmc/docs/source/usersguide/input.rst

 In current implementation, a structured Cartesian mesh is utilized to define domains.
 One or more parallel processes are assigned to each domain mesh.
 Material and tally data are allocated during simulation using an on-the-fly approach.
-And multiple state point files are written separately for each domain.
+And domain-specified on-the-fly tally results are written separately in multiple groups for each domain in the state point file.

 The ``<domain_decomposition>`` element specifies the decomposition of domain and process assignments.
 It has the following attributes/sub-elements: